 The Main Event

-Films to be screened throughout the day, October 28, 2017, at ALAF (Ashland Literary Arts Festival), to an adoring public of indie publishers, authors, filmmakers, editors, and artists celebrating the independent spirit of film, literary, and visual arts.
+Films to be screened on October 28, 2017, at ALAF (Ashland Literary Arts Festival), to an adoring public of indie publishers, authors, filmmakers, editors, and artists celebrating the independent spirit of film, literary, and visual arts.
 There is no festival admission fee.
 All are welcome.
 Prize winners, if present, may be invited to join a public conversation with our judges and editors about filmmaking and poetry.

 Full submission guidelines at https://filmfreeway.com/festival/CinemaPoetica.